 Dennis: Wonderful.
 I'm sure you're bringing those resources to the classroom, which I know your students appreciate.
-Can you discuss some of the most significant barriers to participation and occupations for children in the hospital, other than missing school, which they probably like?
+Can you discuss some of the most significant barriers to participation and occupations for children in the hospital besides missing school, which they probably like?

-Laura: Children will experience many changes in routines and roles, and they have to accommodate to a new environment.
-When you look at the Occupational Therapy Practice Framework and the long list of occupations, every single one can impact a hospitalized child.
+Laura: Children will experience many changes in routines and roles and have to adapt to a new environment.
+Looking at the Occupational Therapy Practice Framework and the long list of occupations, every single one can impact a hospitalized child.
 Hospitalization has a pretty global effect.
 Additionally, it can be overwhelming for everyone when you think about the lack of predictability in a hospital-based setting.
-Fear and pain are common issues, and they're frequently associated with many childhood conditions.
+Fear and pain are common issues and are frequently associated with many childhood conditions.
 There are also frequent care transitions between hospital units and caregiver separation.

-Dennis: Can you talk about what occupational therapy can offer children and their families during hospitalization to address these issues?
+Dennis: Can you talk about what occupational therapy can offer children and their families to address these issues during hospitalization?

 Common reasons for pediatric acute care hospitalizations are respiratory distress (including acute bronchiolitis, asthma, pneumonia), COVID, appendicitis, seizures, infections, dehydration, trauma, and other critical illnesses.
 Children with these conditions are at high risk for secondary issues.
 Secondary complications may include decreased strength, compromised cardiovascular and respiratory systems, psychosocial concerns, and emotional distress.
 As OTs, we play an essential role in preventing some of those secondary issues.
 Helping to support families and keeping children active and engaged as much as possible in a typical routine are crucial.

 Dennis: Yeah.
 As you are getting your ED and already have a clinical doctorate in OT, you are interested in evidence.
-Can you talk about how we can incorporate evidence-based practice when working with these vulnerable children?
+Can you discuss how we can incorporate evidence-based practice when working with these vulnerable children?

 Laura: I've had experience working in departments that prioritize evidence-based practice, and I've also worked in other places that are more worried about meeting productivity demands.
-One easy strategy to build evidence into these fast-paced, complex, dynamic acute care settings is facilitating an article discussion or a journal club monthly.
+One easy strategy to build evidence into these fast-paced, complex, dynamic acute care settings is to facilitate an article discussion or a monthly journal club.
 Other activities are presenting in-services or building in time in the therapist's schedule for the OTs to attend educational events.
 These clinicians gain a more holistic understanding of services delivered in the hospital and know what is available.

 Dennis: Yeah.
 Some organizations are dedicated to evidence-based practice and even allow some therapists to have part of their FTE devoted to that.
 Even some incentivize and reward research and add it as part of a paid role.